samarr/PDFTesting/README.md

-# PDFTesting
+# PDF visual comparison test

-The project is boilerplate code for comparison of two PDF files and show differences if any.
+The project is boilerplate code for visual comparison of two PDF files and show differences if any.

 [PDFCompare](https://github.com/red6/pdfcompare) a java library has been used for the comparison.
 It renders files and compare them pixel by pixel.